mai-codes/Udacity_03_CoffeShop_FullStack/backend/README.md

 ### Setup Auth0

-1. Create a new Auth0 Account
+1. [complete] Create a new Auth0 Account
-2. Select a unique tenant domain
+2. [complete] Select a unique tenant domain
-3. Create a new, single page web application
+3. [complete] Create a new, single page web application
-4. Create a new API
+4. [complete] Create a new API
     - in API Settings:
         - Enable RBAC
         - Enable Add Permissions in the Access Token
-5. Create new API permissions:
+5. [complete] Create new API permissions:
     - `get:drinks-detail`
     - `post:drinks`
     - `patch:drinks`
     - `delete:drinks`
-6. Create new roles for:
+6. [complete] Create new roles for:
-    - Barista
+    - Barista-d
         - can `get:drinks-detail`
     - Manager
         - can perform all actions
 7. Test your endpoints with [Postman](https://getpostman.com).
-    - Register 2 users - assign the Barista role to one and Manager role to the other.
+    - [complete] Register 2 users - assign the Barista role to one and Manager role to the other.
-    - Sign into each account and make note of the JWT.
+    - [complete] Sign into each account and make note of the JWT.
-    - Import the postman collection `./starter_code/backend/udacity-fsnd-udaspicelatte.postman_collection.json`
+    - [complete] Import the postman collection `./starter_code/backend/udacity-fsnd-udaspicelatte.postman_collection.json`
-    - Right-clicking the collection folder for barista and manager, navigate to the authorization tab, and including the JWT in the token field (you should have noted these JWTs).
+    - [complete] Right-clicking the collection folder for barista and manager, navigate to the authorization tab, and including the JWT in the token field (you should have noted these JWTs).
-    - Run the collection and correct any errors.
+    - [complete] Run the collection and correct any errors.
-    - Export the collection overwriting the one we've included so that we have your proper JWTs during review!
+    - [complete] Export the collection overwriting the one we've included so that we have your proper JWTs during review!

 ### Implement The Server